questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 - If we pay less to play the game, we will make money over time.
 - If we pay more, we lose in the long run.

-This example shows that in its simplest form, the value of an option is equal to the product of the payout profile and the associated probability distribution.
+This example shows that in its simplest form, the value of an option is equal to the product of the payout profile and the associated probability distribution when the option expires.
 Let’s visualize this by plotting  the values for our game in the following chart:

 <img
   alt="A chart showing the outcome profile of the die game and the corresponding probabilities and probability-weighed expected payout values" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/die-game-payout-profile.png" />

+where:
-The orange line represents the possible (discrete) payouts for the game.
+- The white dashed line represents the possible (discrete) payouts for the game.
-The blue line is the probability for each outcome (die value) to occur.
+- The cyan dotted line is the probability for each outcome (die value) to occur.
 It is a straight line at 16.66% since each of the 6 values is equiprobable.
-The coloured area is the product of the first two lines.
-Its surface is the value of our option.
+- The coloured area is the product of the first two lines.
+Its total surface is the value of our option.

 Of course, this is very simplified.
-I completely omit time value, which is the idea that you always wish you could hold the option for longer (at least for vanilla options, this is not necessarily the case for exotics).
+I completely omit time value, which is the idea that you (almost) always wish you could hold the option for longer.
 The reason time value exists has to do with the asymmetric payoff profile: there is more to win than to lose by waiting a little longer.
 Also, in real life, outcomes are rarely equiprobable.
 For example, stock prices are represented as a log-normal distribution.
+Nevertheless, this example gives a good introduction to calculate option value.

-As we have seen, the main element used by the meter to calculate the variable fare is the cab speed.
-To value the option, we need to build a representation of speed distribution.
+Now, since we saw speed is the main driver of the variable fare, we should attempt to build a representation of speed distribution in order to estimate the option value.

 ## Modelling cab speed and option value

 This can be done using a log-normal distribution, which is analogous to the normal distribution but cannot be negative.
-This fits well since cabs can only drive above 0mph.
+It fits well since cabs can only drive above 0mph.

 The log-normal distribution requires two parameters:
-- the `mean`.
-The higher it is, the higher their expected earnings.
+- the `mean`, i.e a driver's expected average speed for a given hour.
-- the `standard deviation`.
-It measures how much the achieved speed is likely to deviate from the mean.
-A higher standard deviation increases the value of the option due to the asymmetry of the payout.
+- the `standard deviation`, a measure of how much the achieved speed is likely to deviate from the mean.

-If we overlay the distribution to the option payoff, we can see the option value below.
+If we overlay the log-normal distribution to the option payoff, we can see the option value below as the product of the two surface areas.
+As you can see, the log-normal distribution is skewed to the left and the mode (the highest point on the distribution, at around 10 mph) is lower than the mean (13 mph in the above).

 <img
   alt="A chart of call option payoff with the corresponding probability and weighed value area as overlay"